 Self-care during the holidays is so crucial to maintaining balance and health.
 It may feel like one more thing to add to your plate, but in reality, self-care actually makes your plate bigger.

 In today’s blog post, I asked a life coach to share her top 5 tips for self-care during the holidays.

 Self-care during the holidays can be hard.
 A lot of times I tell myself I’ll just power through it and self-care can wait, but my last good nerve usually has other plans for me.

-If I don’t stop to make time for self-care, there are many things that begin happening to me that aren’t pretty; you can check that blog post out here, I wrote it last year during the holiday season when I went two months without doing any self-care.
+If I don’t stop to make time for self-care, there are many things that begin happening to me that aren’t pretty; you can check that blog post out here, I wrote it last year during the holiday season when I went a month without doing any self-care.

 This year I refuse to let myself get to that point again.
 I interviewed Laura Weldy, who is a life coach and speaker at The Well Supported Woman.
 She is all about creating confidence, clarity and connection through self-care.
 I asked her 5 questions that I personally have regarding self-care and the holidays, and you can read her awesome advice and tips below.

 To see her questions and my answers on self-care during the holidays, check out her post here.